Church of Saints John and Paul, Muggia: Interior

-The interior, divided into three naves, was brought back to essentiality at the end of the 1930s, after the consolidations, the restorations and the removal of the lateral Baroque altars.
-A fragment of the exceptional 14th century fresco can be seen, which once occupied the central nave.
+The interior, divided into three naves, was restored to its original state at the end of the 1930s, after the consolidations, the restorations and the removal of the lateral Baroque altars.
+A fragment of the exceptional 14th-century fresco can be seen which once occupied the central nave.
 Along the walls are some of the processional lights from the 18th and 19th centuries belonging to the old brotherhoods.

 On the counterfacade choir loft is the Mascioni opus 939 pipe organ, built in 1971; with mixed transmission (mechanical for the manuals and the pedal, electric for the registers), it also has 16 registers on its two manuals and pedal.
 It was restored and expanded to 18 registers in 1991.

 Bell tower

 The bell tower consists of a square base, on which the building stands to a height of 35 metres.
 It is divided into 4 floors, embellished with Euganean trachyte frames, while the last one is embellished with mullioned windows.
 In all likelihood its construction dates back to well before the raising of the current cathedral.
-Indeed, the current clock has been present since the distant 14th century.
+Indeed, the current clock has been present since the 14th century.